emirbelkahia/emirbelkahia/README.md

 ### Hi there 👋

-- I’m currently working at Algolia, as a Customer Success Manager
+- I’m currently working at Algolia, as a Staff Customer Success Manager
-- I’m currently learning how to greatly crunch some business oriented data for better decision making
+- I build tool with the help of Gen AI to crunch business oriented data for better decision making
-- 📫 How to reach me: via gmail
+- 📫 How to reach out: https://www.linkedin.com/in/emirbelkahia/